Did you know that nearly half of the homes in the United States have multiple subscriptions to over-the-top (OTT) streaming services?

 3. Vimeo Live

 In 2017, Vimeo acquired the Livestream platform.
 Originally founded in 2007 as “Mogulus,” Livestream represented one of the largest live streaming companies in the world.
-Since the acquisition, the two platforms have merged their services.
+Since the acquisition, the two platforms have merged their services even though Livestream pricing plans are different.
 Today, the Vimeo platform powers some 10 million events per year and focuses on an integrated system of hardware, software, and cloud services.

 Vimeo offers both streaming and video hosting services.
 This basic functionality includes analytics, a video management platform, privacy controls, and more.
 To access basic live streaming functionality, users must purchase a Premium plan.